isomerpages/singapore-customs-cms/_importing-dutiable-motor-vehicles-steps/Guide to Importing Dutiable Motor Vehicles/for-individuals-or-parallel-importers.md

 Note:

 * Parallel importers are required to register with Singapore Customs before importing dutiable motor vehicles.
 If you are new to importing dutiable motor vehicles as a parallel importer, please submit your registration request via [Customs_TTSB@customs.gov.sg](mailto:Customs_TTSB@customs.gov.sg) before submitting the form.
-* If you are importing electric vehicles, including electric motorcycles/ scooters, please write in to Customs_TTSB@customs.gov.sg to enquire about the additional requirements before importing.
+* If you are importing electric vehicles, including electric motorcycles/ scooters, please email us at Customs_TTSB@customs.gov.sg to enquire about the additional requirements before importing.